smuthali/postgres-kill/README.md

 * Install configuration management tools of choice (masterless mode is easier).
 I chose Puppet.
 Send me an email if you you want instructions to automatically spin up nodes/EC2 instances and have Puppet install and configure PostgreSQL DB

-* Next, install Python ( I am using Pything 3.4) and psycopg2 which is a PostgreSQL adapter.
+* Next, install Python ( I am using Python 2.7.6) and psycopg2 which is a PostgreSQL adapter.
 For instructions on how to install and configure Python and psycopg2 please send me an email.

 * Install stressapptest tool via apt-get